jeevams27/EXPERIMENT--03-SIMULATION-OF-PUSHBUTTON-AND-LED-WITH-PROTEUS-/README.md

 8. edit the program and as per required
 ![image](https://user-images.githubusercontent.com/36288975/226189461-a573e62f-a109-4631-a250-a20925758fe0.png)

-9. use project and build
+9. Use project and build

 ![image](https://user-images.githubusercontent.com/36288975/226189554-3f7101ac-3f41-48fc-abc7-480bd6218dec.png)
 10. once the project is bulild